strands-project/strands_3d_mapping/nbv_planning/README.md

 This package provides a single ROS node that can be used to do NBV planning.
 To start the node:

 ```
-rosrun nbv_planning nbv_server
+rosrun nbv_planning nbv_server _camera_info_topic:=.ead_xtion/depth/camera_info
 ```

-This node then provides the following services:
+The camera info topic needs to be correct so that the planner can get the intrinsic parameters of the camera.

 #### /nbv_planner/set_target_volume
 This sets the volume that views should be selected for.
 The request takes the centroid of a bounding box, and